Rescata1995/Programming-Journal-by-R/Google/Google Data Analytics Professional, Documentation/7. Data Analysis with R Programming/README.md

 1. Introduction & Roadmap to R Markdown

-2. Why is useful R Markdown, R Markdown Composition and Structure & Introduction to R Notebook
+2. **Why is useful R Markdown, R Markdown Composition and Structure & Introduction to R Notebook**

 3. Using the R Markdown in RStudio.
 Introduction to the **'rmarkdown'** package & comparison between a **RMD File Vs a RMD Report**

 4. Structure of Markdown documents: All about **YAML header** section (How to call it out in a RMD file & Ways to modify or create a YAML header section) & **Text area in a RMD file and Formatting with Markdown** (Examples of 'Formatting with Markdown').
-EXTRA.
-Introduction to 'inline code'
+EXTRA. **Introduction to 'inline code'**

 5. More formatting with Markdown: **Placing Bullets, Embedding links in a text & Embedding images in our RMD files**

-6. About Code Chunks & Ideal Structure in .RMD files.
+6. About Code Chunks & Ideal Structure in .RMD files: **Introduction to Header section in .RMD files & Introduction to Code Chunk section in .RMD files**, knowing our code Chunk Options

-7. Exporting Documentation; Your .RMD file in different output types.
+7. Exporting Documentation & Converting your .RMD file in different output types: **'Knit'** drop menu & **'YAML'** are methods for converting your file.
+EXTRA.
+Available document Outputs

 EXTRA.
 R Markdown Cheat Sheet & Reference Guide